rafael-g-depaulo/obsidian-vault/Programming/Linux/polybar.md

-polybar is a cool program to make a simplistic workspace utility bar.
+/polybar is a cool program to make a simplistic workspace utility bar.

 ## Useful mods
 - from [polybar-scripts](https://github.com/polybar/polybar-scripts)